Be part of something special

 Improving the lives of our wounded military heroes through mobility and independence

-Many of our nation’s service men and women have sustained traumatic wounds resulting in the amputation of one or more limbs, spinal cord injuries, traumatic brain injuries, and nervous system injuries and disorders.
-They return home and face months or years of physically painful and mentally demanding rehabilitation.
+Many of our nation’s service men and women have sustained traumatic wounds and injuries while on active duty, resulting in the amputation of one or more limbs, spinal cord injuries, traumatic brain injuries, and nervous system & immune system injuries and illnesses.
+They can face months or years of physically painful and mentally demanding rehabilitation.
 Their challenges are daunting and, often, even the simple process of leaving their home or rehabilitation facility can be overwhelming for them and their families.

 HOMH is continuing to receive a steady stream of applications for assistance and anticipates many more for years to come.
 Helping each and every applicant along their path to recovery is important to us, and we are proud to put every dollar we receive to work for the families we help.
 Through your generous donations, we can increase the number of vans given to our wounded heroes and continue to help heal those who have given so much to us.